anhtu293/nndepth/nndepth/models/README.md

-# Stereo Depth Estimation
+# Depth Estimation Models

-This module is used to implement - train - inference different neural networks for Depth estimation.
+This module is used to implement - train - inference different neural networks for depth estimation.
 The models are implemented in `pytorch`.

 <p align="center">
   <img src="../../images/tartanair_disp.png"/>